DRAFT Page still in process

 You can get by with an early master clutch cylinder and the reservoir can with one outlet blocked.
 But without the reservoir mounting plate it would be awkward.
 The best solution is to convert to a series III Land Rover master clutch cylinder that

 has its own built in fluid reservoir.
 The clutch pedestal is unchanged from a single brake line system to a dual brake line system so all you need to do is bolt the SIII master clutch cylinder to you old clutch pedal assembly.
+The Series III master clutch cylinder is the same for both the 88 and 109.

 The cap is half covered by the SIII wing top but still accessible for filling